Overview of Google Photos and iCloud

 - New Feature.
 There’s a unique feature that iCloud owns and is better than Google Photos: iCloud allows users to backup data even though it reaches the storage cap for up to 3 weeks.

-In this section, there’re 2 basic ways to help back up Google Photos to iCloud.
+In this section, there’re 2 basic ways that most users adopt to back up Google Photos to iCloud.
 The one is utilizing Google Takeout; the other is to download and re-upload.
 After reading, you can choose the one that suits you most.

 Way 1: Use Google Takeout